Ten Awesome Campgrounds for Military Veteran RVers

 The 74 full hookup sites feature electric, concrete pads, grills, and more.
-The amenities and activities include a playground, golf course, equestrian area, fitness center, pharmacy, car wash, hospital, a tent area, RV storage, propane, and more.
+Enjoy a playground, golf course, equestrian area, fitness center, pharmacy, car wash, hospital, a tent area, RV storage, propane, and more.

 6. Ellsworth AFB FamCamp

 Ellsworth AFB FamCamp is the perfect stop for anyone visiting Mount Rushmore or Badlands National Park.
-The park has 51 full hook-up sites and amenities include an auto hobby shop, arts and crafts area, recreation equipment rental, pool, and movie theater.
+The park has 51 full hook-up sites.
+Enjoy using the park’s auto hobby shop, arts and crafts area, recreation equipment rental, pool, and movie theater.

 7. Patterson AFB Bass Lake FamCamp

-This FamCamp is a 54-site RV camping area located adjacent to Bass Lake near Dayton, Ohio.
-The military campground offers many activities including rental kayaks, canoes, and aqua trikes.
+This FamCamp is a 54-site RV camping area near Bass Lake in Dayton, Ohio.
+The military campground has fun activities for families, like rental kayaks, canoes, and aqua trikes.

-Considered one of the top military family campgrounds, Wright-Patterson AFB Bass Lake FamCamp is quiet and secluded with lots of amenities.
-They have both partial and full hookups along with tent and dry camping.
+Considered one of the top military family campgrounds, Wright-Patterson AFB Bass Lake FamCamp is quiet and secluded.
+You get lots of amenities, too.
+Choose from partial or full hookups along with tent and dry camping.

 8. Peregrine Pines FamCamp

 Peregrine Pines is located in Colorado Springs at the USAF Academy.
-The facility is surrounded by nature and includes a visitor center, chapel, hospital, playground, and museum.
-You can choose from more than 100 RV sites and 10 tent spaces.
+The campground is surrounded by nature and includes a visitor center, chapel, hospital, playground, and museum.
+Choose from more than 100 RV sites and 10 tent spaces.

 9. Hill AFB FamCamp

 Located in Ogden, Utah, Hill AFB FamCamp is near mountains and close to water sports and snow sport activities.
-Amenities include ranges for shooting trap, skeet, sporting clays, and archery.
+Enjoy ranges for shooting trap, skeet, sporting clays, and archery.
 The campground has 28 RV sites and six sites for tent camping.